 This topic describes how to install ETL to extract, transform, and load data from an onsite Historian machine to the destination Historian server.
 You must install Historian ETL on both the onsite Historian machine and the destination Historian server (that is, the source and destination machines for data transfer).

 - 1. Run the InstallLauncher.exe file. - 2.
 Select Install Historian ETL Tools.
-The welcome page appears. - 3.
-Select Next.
-The license agreement appears. - 4.

 Select the Accept check box, and then select Next.
 The default installation drive appears.